RasaHQ/rasa/docs/docs/reference/rasa/shared/nlu/training_data/entities_parser.md

 **Raises**:

-  ValidationError if validation of entity dict fails.
+  SchemaValidationError if validation of parsed entity fails.
-  JSONDecodeError if provided entity dict is not valid json.
+  InvalidEntityFormatException if provided entity is not valid json.

 **Returns**: